About

 History

-NAPAFASA was founded as a 501(c)(3) private, nonprofit organization on February 8, 1988 in Maryland by Pat and Lily Okura.
-Concerned with the lack of culturally-responsive behavioral health services for Asian Americans, Native Hawaiians, and Pacific Islanders, Ford and Frances Kuramoto were instrumental in expanding NAPAFASA as a national resource for our communities.
+NAPAFASA was founded as a 501(c)(3) private, nonprofit organization on February 8, 1988, in Maryland by Pat and Lily Okura.
+Concerned with the lack of culturally-responsive behavioral health services for Asian Americans, Native Hawaiians, and Pacific Islanders, Ford and Frances were instrumental in expanding NAPAFASA as a national resource for our communities.
 Since its founding, NAPAFASA has promoted education and research and spread awareness of substance use to prevent and reduce substance use disorder in Asian American, Native Hawaiian, and Pacific Islander communities.
 Our headquarters is currently in the City of Alhambra in Los Angeles County, California.

 AAPI Equity Alliance